 4. Tanjung Lesung (Banten)

-Located on the western tip of Java, just 160 KM from Indonesia’s capital, Jakarta, this upcoming beach destination has a host of holiday accommodation, from where you can jet-ski, surf, snorkel or travel to see the famous Krakatoa Volcano, a short boat ride away.
+Located on the western tip of Java, just 160 KM from Indonesia’s capital, Jakarta, this upcoming beach destination has a host of holiday accommodation.
+Here you can jet-ski, surf, snorkel, or travel to see the famous Krakatoa Volcano, a short boat ride away.

 5. The Thousand Islands (Jakarta)